 Finally, don’t discount the value of a good storage solution.
 Whether it’s a carrying case or in-handle storage, having a place to keep bits neat and tidy can go a long way to promoting better workflow.

 We tested a lot of screwdriver sets, and they didn’t all make the cut.
 The following are some of the sets we felt didn’t offer enough value or simply weren’t up to the task.

 The Klein Tools 8pc.
 Screwdriver Set is highly durable and feels great in hand.
 But there are more versatile options to consider that are cheaper than this set.

 We had high hopes for the Stanley FatMax Diamond Tip 6pc.
 Screwdriver Set, given the heritage of the FatMax brand and the competitive price point.
 But this set is consistently hard to find in stock online.

 The Wera Kraftform Precision Screwdriver Set has some of the best build quality we’ve seen for this type of screwdriver.
-The downside is the high price, compared to our precision screwdriver pick, which is roughly one third the cost and a great build quality.
-We recognize the two models are on the opposite ends of the price spectrum.
-We just don’t think it’s necessary to buy a high-end precision screwdriver.
+The downside is the high price compared to our precision screwdriver pick, which is roughly one-third the cost and has great build quality.
+We recognize the two models are on opposite ends of the price spectrum.
+We just don’t think buying a high-end precision screwdriver is necessary.

-While the price isn’t terrible for the Vickay’s Blue Magnetic Screwdriver Set, there are better quality sets available at a similar price point.
+While the price isn’t terrible for Vickay’s Blue Magnetic Screwdriver Set, better quality sets are available at a similar price point.